-Buying an Android TV box is an absolute minefield.
-Chances are you’ve ended up here because you either know what an Android TV box is and want some
+Buying an network player is an absolute minefield.
+Chances are you’ve ended up here because you either know what an network player is and want some

 WASHINGTON, Jan 27 (Reuters) – The U.S. Federal Communications Commission on Wednesday proposed competition in the pay television set-top box market, a move that could let consumers swap costly cable industry boxes for cheaper service through devices like tablets.

 FCC chairman Tom Wheeler unveiled the proposed regulation later to let customers get video services from providers like Alphabet Inc (GOOGL.O) , Tivo (TIVO.O) and Apple (AAPL.O) instead of cable, satellite and other television providers like Comcast (CMCSA.O) , Verizon (VZ.N) and Dish (DISH.O) , according to the proposal, which will be voted on Feb.
 18.

 The FCC says Americans spent $20 billion a year to lease pay-TV boxes, or an average of $231 a year.
 The summary said set-top box rental fees have jumped 185 percent since 1994, while the cost of TVs, computers and mobile phones have dropped by 90 percent.